 Keep the fat content low, however, as too much fat and fruit in the same green smoothie might cause gas and bloating.
 Fat is also a dense source of calories.
 While calories from whole foods are better for you, too many calories from any source may sabotage your weight loss efforts.

 Tip #3: Sweeten it with fruit.
-Don’t be afraid to use bananas, mangoes, grapes and other sweet fruit in a weight loss green smoothie.
-These fruits will sweeten your smoothies without presenting a problem for weight loss.
+Don’t be afraid to use bananas, mangoes, grapes, and other sweet fruit in a weight loss green smoothie.
+These fruits will sweeten your smoothies without making you fat.
 The naturally-occurring sugars found in fruits do not cause weight gain.

 If you absolutely must add a sweetener to your smoothie, try dates.
 However, wean yourself off of them as soon as you can since dates are a dried food with concentrated sugars.

 Tip #4: Use a quality protein powder.
 Feel free to use a quality, plant-based protein powder in your green smoothies.
 Protein powder boosts the protein content, and it helps you feel full and satisfied.
 I use NutriBiotic vegan rice protein powder in my green smoothies.

 Tip #5: Make it a meal.
 I have found it very effective to use green smoothies as a meal replacement.
 Replacing one meal each day with a smoothie is an easy way to lower daily calorie intake.
 It also increase your consumption of fruits and vegetables while boosting your water and fiber intake – all great things for weight loss.